- Resting Coffee After Roasting

 We encourage you to do what we do, experiment.
 Try your coffee right after roasting, but seal some small packages for testing the next day and two more days after.
 You will probably be surprised to find out that not only is each coffee different, but you might in all cases prefer the well-rested coffees to the freshly roasted ones.

 Disclaimers: We are aware that there are some methods used by commerical roasters that decrease the roasting time, or flash-cool the beans after roasting, or whatever.
 We also acknowledge that some of these methods eliminate much of the rest time needed for many coffees, and that some coffees can be enjoyed immediately after roasting with these methods.
-However, this website is devoted to discussion for home roasting, and these esceptions won't apply.
+However, this article is devoted to discussion for home roasting, and these exceptions won't apply.
 Also, when used as espresso, the rest time may vary and in some cases not be needed.
 In other cases, though, creating espresso right after roasting will only concentrate the woodiness to an unbearable degree.